-If Then A full month's income will be received.
+lf Then A full month's income will be received.
 The standard policy applies based on frequency of payment.
-See MA604D.
-Less than a full month's income will be received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.
+See MA604D .
+All of the pay amounts that will be received during the budget month are added together to get the monthly amount.